BloomTech-Labs/labs9-employee-scheduler/docs/API.md

 #### Availability Routes

+GET `/availabilities/:userId`

+Returns all availabilities for a given user.

+Access control: all

+POST `/availabilities/:userId` --> DEPRECATE? (because already 7 per user?)

+Adds a new availability for a user

+Access control: all

+PUT `/availabilities/:id`

+Modifies an availability.

+Access control: all

+DELETE `/availabilities/:id` --> DEPRECATE? (because we can just set to no avail for a given day)

+Access control: all

 #### Time Off Request Routes

+GET `/time-off-requests/:userId`

+Returns all time off requests for a given user.

+Access control: all

+POST `/time-off-requests/:userId`

+Access control: all

+PUT `/time-off-requests/:id`

+Access control: all

+DELETE `/time-off-requests/:id`

+Access control: owners and supervisors

 #### Events Routes

+server.use('/events', eventsRouter)

 #### Dashboard Routes

+server.use('/dashboard', dashboardRouter)

 #### Stripe Routes

+server.use('/stripe', paymentRouter)

 #### Hours of Operation Routes

+server.use('/hours-of-operation', hoursOfOperationRouter)

 #### Invites routes

+server.use('/invites', invitesRouter)